Using Mod Podge on vinyl Decals

 Mod Podge application after 5 minutes - just about ready for another coat if neededThe thickness we are looking for is when you take your fingernail and scrape along the band until you hit a decal, do you feel a sudden step that catches your fingernail, or does your fingernail keep sliding along?

 We find that it is the forth coat that builds the Mod Podge up thick enough that a fingernail won't catch on the edge, and we recommend five coats to be sure.
 We recommend putting two on the day the decals go on, two the next day, and one the day after.

-You will need to remove the Mod Podge and decals if changing designs.
-I generally is easy to take the Mod Podge off it is built up to the proper thickness.
-Just work an edge until you can start to lift it up, and it will remove easily in sheets.
+This sheet is included with every order![/caption]You will need to remove the Mod Podge and decals if changing designs.
+Generally is easy to take the Mod Podge off it is built up to the proper thickness.
+Take a wet cloth and lay it over the mod podge for 3-4 minutes.
+It will scrape off easily, and having running water to help it wash away makes it even easier.
 Mod Podge usually, but not always, removes without damaging the decals.